 Get this when you book through us:

 A choice of a half-hour couple’s massage or horse-riding tour for two.

 11am, but flexible and free, subject to availability.
 Earliest check-in, 2pm.

-Rates include daily breakfast and a guided nature walk, and have a two-night minimum stay requirement.
+Rates include daily breakfast and a guided nature walk.
+Over the festive season (from 20 December to 4 January) a two-night minimum stay is required.

 Sit back and let the wildlife come to you.
 The groundskeepers planted purple verbena flowers around each cabin’s viewing deck to lure hummingbirds.
 Keen eyes can also spot wild pheasants, sparrows, blue tanagers and, possibly, the iridescent, long-tailed quetzal.

 Gardens, spa, private nature reserve, library of books, free WiFi in the restaurant and bar.
 In rooms: iPod dock, outdoor whirlpool tub, minibar, viewing deck with rocking chairs, and bath products by Costa Rican line Aromas para el Alma.
 Villas have LCD TVs too.